DoboKostial/ansible/README.md

 This role sets up desired virtualisation cluster and deploys VMs with Rocky Linux 9 OS.
 Currently libvirtd/KVM option fully functional, Vcenter/VMware under construction.
 - creates libvirt pool (domain) according HW specs in group_vars/host_vars, downloads OS image
-- sets networking and SSH access via public keys for 2 dedicated users:
+- sets networking and SSH access via shared public keys for 2 dedicated users:
--- rocky (for standard SSH tets login)
+1. rocky (for standard SSH test login)
--- ansible_master (for further ansible driven management from ansible control node)
+2. ansible_master (for further ansible driven management from ansible control node)

 ## 2. OS configuration (role os_config)

 This Ansible role prepares a Linux host for database-style workloads by:
-- creating an LVM layout on a dedicated disk (no partitioning): a capped Physical Volume, a single VG, and two LVs split by percentages (e.g., 80/20).
+- creating an LVM layout on a dedicated disk (no partitioning via fdisk or parted): a capped Physical Volume, a single VG, and two LVs split by percentages (e.g., 80/20).
 - formatting both LVs as XFS and mounting them persistently (/data and /pgwal).
 - applying tuned profile, sysctl settings, ulimits via limits.d, and SELinux state as requested.
 - the role is generic  and idempotent (skips pvcreate if a PV exists; uses pvresize to enforce size cap when needed).
 Uses LVM/XFS/mount modules to avoid destructive re-runs.

 **Safety & caveats**
 - Danger: Ensure lvm_device poins to the correct, empty disk.
-The role will wipe signatures and create a new PV.
+The role will wipe blk device signatures and create a new PV.
 - SELinux: Switching to disabled typically requires a reboot to fully take effect.
 - Re-running: The role is idempotent, but it will not shrink existing filesystems or reshape LVs automatically; adjust vars carefully if changing layout on a live system.